 Tourmaline Surfing Park is right at the border of San Diego and La Jolla.
 Surfing at this beach has been extremely popular here since the early 1930s.

-Nestled between towering cliffs, the surfers, would call this place ‘The Canyon” because of the unique access to the beach due to its being a canyon.
+Nestled between towering cliffs, the surfers would call this place ‘The Canyon” because of its unique access to the beach due to its being a canyon.

-Back in the day, access to the beach was very limited due to all the residential housing in this area.
+Back in the day, access to the beach was minimal due to all the residential housing in this area.

-While researching this site, I found some interesting facts that happened here at the Tourmaline Canyon in the 1960s, so if you would like to know more, please visit here.
+While researching this site, I found some interesting facts about the Tourmaline Canyon in the 1960s, so please visit here if you would like to know more.

 Here we have a vast parking lot.
 Do you notice the descending roadway making its way to the parking lot?